Aston Martin sets out plans to float on London Stock Exchange

-LONDON (Reuters) - Luxury carmaker Aston Martin intends to float on the London Stock Exchange, completing a turnaround after new models and a surge in volumes helped the iconic brand return to profitability following years of losses.
+LONDON, Aug 29 (Reuters) - Luxury carmaker Aston Martin said on Wednesday it intended to float on the London Stock Exchange, completing a turnaround after a boost to volumes and an increase in models led to a return to profitability.

-If successful it would become the first British-based carmaker to be listed in London for years, following the sale of such names as Jaguar, Bentley and Rolls-Royce to foreign owners.
+If successful it would become the first British-based carmaker to be listed in London for years, following the sale of iconic brands such as Jaguar, Bentley and Rolls-Royce to foreign owners.

 The initial public offering, which will follow in the footsteps of the likes of Ferrari, could see the firm valued at up to 5 billion pounds ($6.38 billion), sources have previously told Reuters.

-Aston Martin said it had filed a Registration Document with Britain’s Financial Conduct Authority, which is a requirement of firms considering an initial public offering (IPO).
-Pending a final decision, a prospectus will be published on or around Sept.
+Aston Martin said it would on Wednesday file a Registration Document with Britain’s Financial Conduct Authority, which is a requirement of firms considering an initial public offering (IPO), and pending a final decision, a prospectus will be published on or around Sept.
 20.

-The carmaker’s boss Andy Palmer told Reuters he hoped the flotation would complete by the end of the year, which would coincide with when Britain hopes to have agreed a Brexit deal with the European Union.

-Aston Martin sells roughly 25 percent of its cars to the EU and operates its only plant in Britain with a second one due to begin operations in 2019.

 The plan will involve a secondary sell-down by existing shareholders, mainly Kuwaiti and Italian private equity groups, with a free float of at least 25 percent.